Handsacre History, Family Crest & Coats of Arms

 In ancient Anglo-Saxon England, the ancestors of the Handsacre surname lived in Hardacre, Clapham, in the West Riding of Yorkshire.
 The place-name is derived from the Old English personal name Hearda, and the Old English word æcer or the Old Scandinavian word akr, both of which mean "plot of cultivated land."
 The place-name as a whole means "Hearda's farmland."
 Another source claims the name was derived from the ancient Saxon word Hardgear meaning "a strong spear," and in this case it would not have any relationship to farmland.

 Early Origins of the Handsacre family

-Another 389 words (28 lines of text) are included under the topic Early Handsacre History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Handsacre research.
+Another 195 words (14 lines of text) are included under the topic Early Handsacre History in all our PDF Extended History products and printed products wherever possible.

 Handsacre Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Handsacre are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Handsacre include: Hardacre, Hardaker, Hardiker, Handsacre, Handacre and others.

 Early Notables of the Handsacre family (pre 1700)